-At Chapel Hill Family and Cosmetic Dentistry, we offer custom sports mouthguards and nightguards made of special plastic, molded to fit the exact shape and contour of your teeth.
-They can be made for children and adults to wear during sports or at night to prevent teeth clenching and grinding.
+At Chapel Hill Family and Cosmetic Dentistry, we offer custom sports mouthguards and night guards.
+We make them from special plastic, and mold them to fit the exact shape and contour of your teeth.
+Your dentist can make them for children and adults to wear during sports or at night to prevent teeth clenching and grinding.

-These mouthguards cannot be used interchangeably, as they are crafted differently for different uses.
-However, both sports mouthguards and nightguards are general dental treatments that can help protect teeth from further damage.
-Learn more about why each mouthguard is important to the teeth and gums below:
+Mouthguards and night guards are not interchangeable, as they are for different uses.
+However, both sports mouthguards and night guards are general dental treatments that can help protect teeth from further damage.
+Learn more about why each mouthguard is important to the teeth and gums below.

-Mouthguards are commonly worn during physical activity to protect the teeth from trauma.
+Mouthguards are for physical activity to protect the teeth from trauma.
 Contact sports like boxing, lacrosse, football, soccer, and basketball often require the participant to wear a mouthguard.
-The mouthguard also protects not only the teeth from forceful blows, but the soft tissues such as the tongue, lip, or cheek lining, which could be bitten during certain maneuvers.
+The mouthguard effectively protects the teeth from forceful blows.
+However, it also protects the soft tissues such as the tongue, lip, and cheek lining (which could be bitten during certain maneuvers).

 Studies on athletes have shown that wearing a custom mouthguard can even improve on-field performance.
 The body does not need to waste energy clenching the jaw to keep a mouthguard that is loose or uncomfortable in place.